 Equitable access to adequate and nutritious food is the precursor for health and ensuring a resilient population.
 Thus ensuring food security is key to a peaceful and harmonious society.

 India is one of the largest and most robust agriculture-based economies.
 The Green Revolution played a major role in the road to achieving this status thus far.
 However, a deeper insight throws fissures in this achievement.
 Agricultural development employs almost 50% of the workforce in the country, but contributes a dismal 20% of the GDP.
-Another startling statistic is worth noting: “In the 2020 Global Hunger Index, India ranks b out of the 107 countries.
+Another startling statistic is worth noting: “In the 2020 Global Hunger Index, India ranks 94th out of the 107 countries.
 With a score of 27.2, India has a level of hunger that is serious.”
 So where are we going wrong in providing food security to our teeming masses?
 What is the way forward to address these issues?

-This brings us to the question as to “What is food security?”
+“What is food security?”

 According to Dr. Maria Andrade, 2016 World Food Prize Laureate, achieving food security means that all vulnerable groups have access to safe and nutritious food to maintain a healthy and active life.
 Improving or achieving food security should result in improved food intake and reduced hunger.
 Technology is one of the major factors that can contribute to the achievement of food security.
 Technology in this context refers to a mix of techniques, skills, methods, and processes used in agricultural development.